-Pests and diseases are often very specific in what they like.
-Having all the same plants growing together makes it easy for the bugs to find them (you're basically putting on a big feast for them), and it makes it easy for diseases to spread.
+- Pests and diseases are often very specific in what they like.
+Having all the same plants growing together makes it easy for the bugs to find them.
+You're basically putting on a big feast for them, and it makes it easy for bugs and diseases to spread.

-Some bugs identify the plants they like by their look.
+- Some bugs identify plants by their look.
 If you mix say your cabbages with taller herbs and flowers and spread them around the garden they are much harder for cabbage moths to find.

 Moths can not recognise the cabbage as easily if it hides amongst dill and carrots and marigolds.

-Any strong smelling herbs will confuse insects that find their food by scent.
+- Strong smelling herbs confuse insects that find their food by scent.

-Beneficial insects have different food requirements altogether.
-Obviously they don't live off your vegetables or they wouldn't be beneficial insects but bad bugs, right?
-So you need other plants as well.
+- Beneficial insects have different food requirements altogether.
+Obviously they don't live off your vegetables or they wouldn't be beneficial, right?
+So you need other plants in addition to your vegetables.